Find Affordable College Courses

 Ashland, OH

-Ashland University did quite well in this year’s ranking of the most popular places for journalism students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the fringe town of Ashland, Ashland is a private not-for-profit school with a small student population.
+Ashland University ranked #10 on this year’s Most Popular Journalism Bachelor’s Degree Schools in Ohio list.
+Located in the town of Ashland, Ashland is a private not-for-profit college with a small student population.

 Women make up 83% of the journalism majors at the school.